neringga/VirtualLibrary/README.md

 # VirtualLibrary

 ## Description
-Virtual Library is an application created in order to let users take or return books by themselves.
+Virtual Library is an responsive web application created in order to let users take or return books by themselves.

 ## Features
 * User can make himself an account in which he gives information such as "username", "surname", "name", "email", creates passwords and takes a portrait picture.